run-llama/llama-hub/README.md

 ```

-## Loaders vs Tools

-This repo contains two main types of plugins for large language models, loaders and tools.
-Loaders are contained in the llama_hub folder [here](https://github.com/emptycrown/llama-hub/tree/main/llama_hub), while tools are in the tools subfolder here: [here](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/tools).

-Loaders are intended to be used for a human to load data into the large language model, while tools are data services that are meant for a LLM agent to interact with to load or modify data.

-For examples on how to use Tools, reference the notebooks [here](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/tools/notebooks)

 ## Loader Usage (Use `download_loader` from LlamaIndex)

 You can also use the loaders with `download_loader` from LlamaIndex in a single line of code.